ruhanisachdevaa/Glo-health-app/README.md

 ## 🤖 AI-Assisted Development

-This project was built using AI tools — Claude, Codex, Gemini, and Perplexity — to accelerate prototyping and development.
+This project was built using AI tools — Claude, Codex, Gemini, replit and Perplexity — to accelerate prototyping and development.

 ## ⚠️ Disclaimer